felekebeamlak-del/stat_capstone/README.md

-# stat_capstone
+# stat_capstone given for the partial fullfillment of the course for statistics and mathematics for datascience.
+# We will perform descriptive statistics, inferential statistics and time series analysis.
 # this is a capstone project about retail price.
-It has summerized and analysed the data.
+# It has summerized and analysed the data.

 # 1. The dataset contains various columns related to retail transactions, including numerical and categorical variables.
 # 2. Missing values were handled by removing columns with no values and imputing missing values